edap/edap.github.com/shaders/ray-marching-tutorial/README.md

 ![example](img/08.png)

 This file is about light.
 A light position and direction is defined in `lightDistance` and `lightDirection`.
-Then there is a method to calculate the normal called `calculateNormale`, a method to calculate the `diffuse` light, and one to calculate the `specular` light.
+Then there is a method to calculate the normal called `calculateNormal`, a method to calculate the `diffuse` light, and one to calculate the `specular` light.
 At the end a `fogFactor` is added.